When To Start With Spectral Analysis

 For twenties: clarity.

-For thirties and forties: precision.
+For thirties and forties: impact.

 For fifties and beyond: evolution.